8 Most Frequent American English Pronunciation Problems You Should Avoid – Part 2

-In this article, you’re going to learn the most common American pronunciation problems that you probably have.
+In this article, you’re going to learn the most common American English pronunciation problems that you probably have.
 Let’s start!

 Are you often misunderstood and disengaged from conversations quickly no matter how much you study English?
 In this case, the problem is most probably in your accent.
 If you have a strong accent that prevents you from communicating with Americans, you may want to consider a program that offers accent reduction or accent training.